Stefan Bellof: Death

-Regarded as a likely future Formula One World Champion, Bellof was racing at the 1000 km of Spa World Sportscar Championship race at the Spa-Francorchamps circuit in Belgium on 1 September 1985, the seventh race of that season's championship.
-Bellof was making his fourth appearance of 1985 in the series, despite there not being any clashes with his Tyrrell campaign in Formula One.
+Bellof was racing at the 1000 km of Spa World Sportscar Championship race at the Spa-Francorchamps circuit in Belgium on 1 September 1985, the seventh race of that season's championship.
+Bellof was making his fourth appearance of 1985 in the series.
 Partnering Thierry Boutsen as he had done in his other appearances during the season, their Brun-Porsche 956B-116 would start the race from third on the grid, 0.86 seconds adrift of the pole position-winning Lancia LC2.

 On lap 78, Bellof was racing Jacky Ickx's works Porsche 962C from the La Source hairpin on the run to Eau Rouge corner.
 Both drivers had just commenced their stints in their respective cars after Boutsen and Jochen Mass started them.
 Entering the left kink of Eau Rouge, Bellof moved to the left of Ickx in an attempt to set up a pass for the immediate right-hand Raidillon corner up the hill.
-Bellof's right front came into contact with Ickx's left rear, and both drivers spun into the barriers.
-Ickx's car hit the wall on the right rear side, while Bellof's car went straight into the barriers, breaking through and hitting a secondary wall.
+This created a side draft on Ickx's 962C, which pulled to the left in an instant, enough to bring Bellof's right front into contact with Ickx's left rear, sending both cars hurtling away from each other.
+Ickx's car spun, and as he desperately tried to recover it, it spun so that the right rear of the car impacted the barriers, likely saving his life as the force of the impact pushed him back into his seat.
+Bellof, on the other hand, crashed directly into the barriers at unabated speed with his left front corner, breaking through and hitting a secondary wall.
 The Brun Porsche caught fire moments after the wreck, while Ickx – able to climb unaided from his car – attempted to help safety workers in extricating Bellof.
 During the caution period, members of the Brun team also arrived to aid in the rescue.
 With smoke pouring from the wreckage, the emergency medical team struggled for over 10 minutes before extricating him.
 Bellof was pronounced dead of massive internal injuries after he had reached the track hospital.